 Hotel Shuttles from Amsterdam Airport Schiphol to Amsterdam

 The Connexxion Schiphol Hotel Shuttle is something between public transport and a taxi.
-Rates are about in the middle.
+Rates are also about in the middle.
 The benefit of the Hotel shuttle service is that you can pre-book to over 100 hotels in Amsterdam.
 No transfers, no luggage to haul around.

 But do note, this is shared transportation, your hotel might not be its first stop.
 A shared service will affect your travel times.
-Hotel shuttles also need to be pre-booked in advance, so less flexibility.
+Hotel shuttles also need to be pre-booked in advance, so you'll have less flexibility.

 You are allowed to travel with one piece of hold luggage and one piece of hand luggage.
 If you have more then one suitcase per person, you can’t use this service.